Brezelfalter/mongo_of_quotes/README.md

 &nbsp;
 ## Setup
-1. Install docker and docker compose.
+1. Ensure docker and docker compose are installed on your system.

 2. Clone the [repository](https://github.com/Brezelfalter/mongo_of_quotes).